tabarra/txAdmin/docs/dev_notes.md

 - clean database - "bulk changes" button at the players page
 - revoke whitelists - button to whitelist pages

+Admin manager:
+- stats on admins
+    - total count of bans/warns
+    - counts of bans/warns in the last 7, 14, 28d
+    - revocation %
+    - bans/warns %

 =======================================================================